-This gives way to the generally wider area of sand dunes along the Little Popplestones section, reverting to a natural stone facing, to an earth ridge behind, towards the north.
+This gives way to the generally wider area of sand dunes along the Great Popplestones section.
+The height and width of the dunes reduces along the backshore area behind Little Popplestones, reverting to a natural stone facing, to an earth ridge behind, towards the north.

-In term of actual flood and erosion risk, this is shown in the plots below showing ground levels relative water levels for 2016 and 2116.
+In terms of actual flood and erosion risk, this is shown in the plots below showing ground levels relative water levels for 2016 and 2116.